 Incorporating these interactive elements can help your learners make connections between their own experiences and the learning content.

 You can also use H5P interactive video to re-purpose existing content such as webinar recordings.
 If learners were unable to attend a live webinar session, provide a recorded video of the webinar using H5P interactive video.
 When learners feel included, they are more inclined to take ownership of their learning and complete achievable tasks.
-And any learner can use the interactive video for recap and consolidation.
+Any learner can use the interactive video to recap and consolidate the information.

 4. Use “Adaptive mode (no penalties)” in quizzes